Kristian-kodehode/02_Stopwatch/README.md

-# Stopwatch
+# Stopwatch - html , css, js

 Vanilla JS project making a stopwatch.
+This is the first project that properly challenged me with logical thinking and it was hard to get right.
-This is a fun project where i got to try different methods and test my logic sense.
-Used GPT as per usual to assist me make good choices and keep a clear head.
+I also used GPT as per usual to assist me make good choices, do checking and keep a clear head.